Databases in the Version Control System

 In the Scope tree, select schemas or databases that will be used in the mapping (for example,

-Share your changes from a data source
+Share changes of a project data source

 This workflow might help you if you made changes to your data source and want to share it in the VCS.
 For example, let's add a new table (